Panic is acute, short-lived, extreme anxiety with accompanying physical symptoms.

 People with panic disorder are more receptive to treatment if they understand that the disorder involves both physical and psychologic processes and that treatment must address both.
 Drug therapy and behavioral therapy can usually control the symptoms.

 Drugs that are used to treat panic disorder include antidepressants and antianxiety drugs such as benzodiazepines.
-Most types of antidepressants—tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs), selective serotonin reuptake inhibitors (SSRIs), and serotonin-norepinephrine reuptake inhibitors (SNRIs)—are effective (see Mood Disorders: Drugs Used to Treat Depression).
-Benzodiazepines work faster than antidepressants but can cause drug dependence (see Drug Use and Abuse: Antianxiety and Sedative Drugs) and are probably more likely to cause sleepiness, impaired coordination, and slowed reaction time.
+Most types of antidepressants—tricyclic antidepressants, monoamine oxidase inhibitors (MAOIs), selective serotonin reuptake inhibitors (SSRIs), and serotonin-norepinephrine reuptake inhibitors (SNRIs)—are effective (see Table: Drugs Used to Treat Depression).
+Benzodiazepines work faster than antidepressants but can cause drug dependence (see Antianxiety and Sedative Drugs) and are probably more likely to cause sleepiness, impaired coordination, and slowed reaction time.

 SSRIs are the preferred drugs because they are as effective as the other drugs but usually have fewer side effects.
 For example, they are much less likely to cause sleepiness, and they do not cause drug dependence, although if stopped abruptly most SSRIs (and SNRIs) can cause uncomfortable withdrawal symptoms that can last a week or more.